Kin The Know

 In some people, blocked milk pores can lead to mastitis, a painful inflammation of breast tissue that sometimes includes an infection.

-Mastitis is also a common occurrence with around one in five breastfeeding mums experiencing it in the first six months.
+Mastitis is also a common occurrence with around one in five breastfeeding mums experiencing it in the first 6 months [6].
 It’s important to seek help if you need it.

 If you're experiencing recurrent milk blisters, it's definitely time to speak to both your GP and a lactation consultant as this is most likely due to latching, sucking or tongue problems when breastfeeding.